ProSGNeRF: Progressive Dynamic Neural Scene Graph with Frequency Modulated Foundation Model in Urban Scenes: Experiments

 \subsection{Experimental Results}

 \textbf{Image Reconstruction and Novel View Synthesis.} We conduct image reconstruction and novel view synthesis experiments in urban dynamic scenes.
-In Tab. \ref{kitti}, we present our qualitative results of image reconstruction and view synthesis on KITTI datasets \cite{kitti}.
-We evaluate the methods using different train/test splits, holding out the full dataset, every fourth time step, every other time step, and finally, training with only one in every four time steps.
-We present quantitative results with the PSNR, SSIM, and LPIPS metrics.
-The proposed method outperforms all baseline methods on all metrics.
-Especially as the number of training views decreases, our method demonstrates a more pronounced advantage in novel view synthesis.
+Table \ref{tab:kitti} reports the qualitative results of image reconstruction and novel view synthesis on the KITTI dataset \cite{kitti}.
+To comprehensively evaluate performance under varying data availability, we adopt multiple train and test splits, including using the full dataset, holding out every fourth time step, holding out every other time step, and training with only one out of every four time steps.
+Quantitative evaluations are performed using PSNR, SSIM, and LPIPS metrics.
+Across all experimental settings, the proposed method consistently outperforms all baseline approaches on all evaluation metrics.
+Compared with NeRF based methods, our approach achieves substantially improved performance in both background reconstruction and dynamic object reconstruction.
+This improvement can be attributed to the progressive scene graph design, which enables large-scale ego-motion scene modeling, as well as the incorporation of multiresolution hash encoding in the background network, allowing more accurate representation of fine scale geometric and texture details.
+In comparison with 3DGS based methods, our approach demonstrates superior performance in dynamic object reconstruction and exhibits stronger generalization capability.
+Specifically, our method is able to effectively model a wide range of dynamic object categories across different scenes, highlighting its robustness and adaptability in complex dynamic environments.
+In particular, as the number of available training views decreases, our method exhibits a more significant advantage in novel view synthesis performance.